deephyper/deephyper/docs/tutorials/hps_ml_advanced.rst

     Accuracy on Testing: 0.649

 The accuracy values show that the RandomForest classifier with default hyperparameters results in overfitting and thus poor generalization
 (high accuracy on training data but not on the validation and test data).
-On the contrary GradientBoosting does not show any sign of overfitting and has a better accuracy on the validation and testing set which shows a better generalization than RandomForest.
+On the contrary GradientBoosting does not show any sign of overfitting and has a better accuracy on the validation and testing set, which shows a better generalization than RandomForest.

-Next, we optimize the hyperparameters of both classifiers to address the overfitting problem and improve the accuracy on the vaidation and test data.
+Next, we optimize the hyperparameters, where we seek to find the right classifier and its corresponding hyperparameters, and improve the accuracy on the vaidation and test data.
 Create ``load_data.py`` file to load and return training and validation data:

 .. literalinclude:: content_hps_ml_advanced/load_data.py